Landtag of Hesse: 10th legislative period (1982 through 1983)

-11th Legislative period (1983 through 1987)
+11th legislative period (1983 through 1987)

-The extraordinary election on 25 August 1983 got no new result.
-The FDP returned to the Landtag but the CDU and the FDP, as well as the SPD, obtained no majority.
+The snap election on 25 August 1983 saw the return of the FDP to the Landtag, but neither the CDU nor the SPD won a majority.

-Holger Börner was reelected as Minister-President and in 1985 a first Red-green alliance in Germany was formed.
+Holger Börner was reelected as Minister-President, and in 1985 the first red–green alliance in Germany was formed.
 Joschka Fischer was nominated minister for environment and energy.
 The Green party at this time was divided in "fundamental" and "democratic" factions.
-These two groups were not able to agree on a common politic.
-The "red-green-chaos" was the common description for these years.
+These two groups were not able to agree on a common platform.
+The "red–green chaos" was the common description for these years.
 The coalition ended in February 1987.

-12th Legislative period (1987 through 1991)
+12th legislative period (1987 through 1991)

 The 1987 election was a milestone.
 As a rule, the party ruling Germany lost votes in the state elections.
 CDU and FDP had lost all elections on state level since Helmut Kohl had been elected as chancellor.
 But the red-green-chaos lead to surprising results: on 5 April 1987, the CDU and the FDP won the elections and Walter Wallmann became the first CDU Minister-President of Hesse.

-13th Legislative period (1991 through 1995)
+13th legislative period (1991 through 1995)

 The vote on 20 January 1991 was as close as the last one, but this time the SPD and the Greens obtained slightly more seats.
-Hand Eichel (SPD) became the new Minister-President, supported by a red/green-alliance.
+Hand Eichel (SPD) became the new Minister-President, supported by a red–green alliance.

-14th Legislative period (1995 through 1999)
+14th legislative period (1995 through 1999)

-In the elections on 19 February 1995 the red/green-alliance was confirmed.
+After the elections on 19 February 1995, the red–green alliance continued.

-15th Legislative period (1999 through 2003)
+15th legislative period (1999 through 2003)

 On 7 February 1999, the CDU won the elections with a 4.2% margin.
-One of the main reasons given for this result is an unpopular red/green legislative project aimed at granting citizenship to aliens.
+One of the main reasons given for this result is an unpopular red–green legislative project aimed at granting citizenship to aliens.
 This would have granted suffrage to millions of aliens (mainly Turks).
 According to surveys, 80% of these aliens would have voted for left-leaning parties.
 In order to put a stop to this project, the CDU organized a campaign and collected more than 5 million signatures.

-Roland Koch (CDU) was appointed Minister-President of a CDU-FDP coalition.
+Roland Koch (CDU) was appointed Minister-President of a CDU–FDP coalition.

-16th Legislative period (2003 through 2008)
+16th legislative period (2003 through 2008)

 The election of 2 February 2003 was a disaster for the SPD.
 The CDU managed to get a majority even without the FDP.
-All but two constituencies were won – even in the north of Hesse, where the SPD had won each single election in the 20th century.
+All but two constituencies were won, even in the north of Hesse, where the SPD had won every election in the 20th century.